ShuklaGroup/NarK_Structure_2021_Files/README.md

 # How antiporters exchange substrates across the cell membrane?
 An atomic-level description of the complete exchange cycle in NarK.

-Predicted coordinate files, source codes and data for adaptive MD simulations, MSMs hyper-parameters selection, and MSMs construction.
+This package provides the predicted coordinate files, source codes and data for adaptive MD simulations, MSMs hyper-parameters selection, and MSMs construction as shown in the following manuscript:

+Feng J., Selvam B., and Shukla D. (2020), How antiporters exchange substrates across the cell membrane?
+An atomic-level description of the complete exchange cycle in NarK.

 ## nark_adaptive_sampling
+In-house python scripts for the adaptive MD simulations

 ## nark_genetic_algorithm_msm_feature_selection
+* source_codes: scipts for implementing the genetic algorithm for feature selection
-* data
+* data: input files and output data generated in this work
-* source_codes

 ## nark_msm_final_model_construction
+In-house python scripts for the msm construction

 ## predicted_structures_pdb_files

 * related to Figure 1: coordinate files for predicted OF, OC, and IF states
 * related to Figure 5: coordinate files for 8 predicted conformations

-## Authors

-Jiangyan Feng - jf8@illinois.edu

-Ph.D.
-Candidate

-Chemical and Bimolecular Engineering

-University of Illinois at Urbana-Champaign

-200 RAL, 600 S. Mathews Ave., Urbana IL 61801